DavidVogelxyz/library/other/vaultwarden-on-alpine.md

 Regardless, there was a very simple way to resolve this issue.

 The trick was to remove all icon files found in "/var/lib/vaultwarden/icon-cache".
 Once the icon files have been deleted, the user experiencing the issue should disable icons in the user's preferences (within the web vault's UI) and save the change.
 Then, re-enable icons and save again.
 This will force the server to query the URLs for icons, and all the icons will be downloaded again.

+NB: One way to confirm whether the icons are loading is to go to "https://vaultwarden-domain.tld/icons/icon-domain.tld/icon.png" and see whether the icon loads correctly or not.